harangp/tfjsctcloss/README.md

 ### Inputs, labels and special restrictions

-- This implementation operates on a 3D tensor: `[batch][timestep][one-hot encoded embeddings]`.
+- This implementation operates on a 3D tensor: `[batch][(time)step][one-hot encoded embeddings]`.
 - The inputs of the loss calculation are probabilities, prepare a model that each timestep's emberddings values' are between 0 and 1 and sum up to 1.
 - For the learning process (fit) the labels should be one-hot encoded.
 Shape must be the same as for the inputs.
-- The last one-hot embedding is used as the delimiter
+- The **last one-hot embedding** is used as the delimiter - this is different than the current TF Python implementation
-- If the label is too short and does not fill the sample, just padd it with the delimiter
+- If the label is too short and does not fill the all the sequence, just padd it with the delimiter.
+All the delimiters are filtered when processing the labels, and are rebuilt from the ground.
+- If you want detect empty space between characters, or silence while processing sound, add an embedding for that too, don't use the delimiter for that.

 ## Development process
 What you'll get here is a constant progress and the evolution of the codebase.
 Here's my approach: